Brillouin Light Scattering from Quantized Spin Waves in Nanowires with Antisymmetric Exchange Interactions

 A key characteristic of materials with DMI is non-reciprocal spin-wave propagation, with different wavevectors and characteristics for left and right propagating spin waves~\cite{bogdanov2001chiral,cortes2013influence,moon2013spin,di2015asymmetric,lee2016all,zingsem2019unusual,wang2020chiral,lucassen2020extraction}, i.e., the spin-wave dispersion is no longer symmetric about zero wavevector.
 The consequences of DMI are most directly observed in Brillouin light scattering (BLS) experiments in which photons create and annihilate spin waves with wavevectors collinear with the incident light.
 Since the wavevectors for these two processes have opposite signs, the frequency shift of the light is a direct measure of the non-reciprocal nature of the exchange interactions.
 For this reason, BLS is now a technique of choice for characterizing DMI~\cite{nembach2015linear}.

 The presence of DMI leads to interesting new physics in the case of confined spin waves~\cite{zingsem2019unusual}.
 Here, interference between counter-propagating spin waves cannot lead to standing waves, as left and right propagating waves at the same energy have different wavelengths.
-Instead, the standing waves have a time-dependent phase, i.e., their phase is modulated at a rate determined by the DMI.
 The quantized spin-wave modes also do not have space-inversion symmetry.
 The consequences of spin-wave quantization effects in the presence of DMI have not, to our knowledge, been studied experimentally.

-In this letter we present a Brillouin light scattering study of spin waves in nanowires with strong DMI.
+In this article we present a Brillouin light scattering study of spin waves in nanowires with strong DMI.
 A dramatic reduction of the frequency shift between counter-propagating confined spin-wave modes occurs as the wire width is reduced.
 This is a direct consequence of the unusual non-standing-wave nature of the quantized spin-wave modes in the presence of chiral magnetic interactions.

 The basics physics is illustrated in Fig.~\ref{fig_BLS_SEM}(a).
 In a nanostructure with chiral interactions, spin waves of the same frequency propagating in opposite directions have different wavevector magnitudes, illustrated schematically by the orange and blue curves.
-The resulting interference pattern produced by these counter-propagating waves is thus not either symmetric or antisymmetric about the midplane of the nanowire, as is the case for usual standing waves.
-Instead, the quantized mode profiles were shown to phase modulated with fixed position nodes~\cite{zingsem2019unusual}.
+The resulting interference pattern produced by these counter-propagating waves is thus not either symmetric or antisymmetric about the midplane of the nanowire, as is the case for usual standing waves~\cite{zingsem2019unusual}.